MaVdbussche/nozc/README.md

     │   └── nozc.bat            # Windows executable
     ├── lib                     # Librairies and JARs necessary to run the app └── README.md               # A small installation guide and contribution invite
-> Please note that the Windows version of the program, although it should behave exactly the same way,
+> Please note that the *Windows* version of the program, although it should behave exactly the same way,
-> has not been as thoroughly tested as the Linux one, and is thus more susceptible to bugs.
+> has not been as thoroughly tested as the *Linux* one, and is thus more prone to bugs.

 Simply extract the archive in an empty folder, and run the executable script applicable to your platform in `bin`.
 See the [usage section](#usage).